imoldman/WBXMLFiddlerExtension/README.md

 * put all dll files ( *WBXML.dll, ActiceSyncWBXML.dll, WBXMLFiddlerExtension.dll* ) in " *${Fiddler2Dir}\Inspectors* "
 * restart Fiddler2, if everything is ok, you can see a tab named "WBXML" on Fiddler inspector panel.

-# If you what to build
+# If you want to build

 * forgive me, the doc is incomplete